-The key principle of credit risk management is client due diligence, which is aligned with the Group's country and industry portfolio strategies.
-Prudent client selection is achieved in collaboration with the Group's business line counterparts as a first line of defence.
-In all group divisions, consistent standards are applied in the respective credit decision processes.
+DB Group client selection is achieved in collaboration with business division counterparts who stand as a first line of defence.
+In all DB Group divisions, consistent standards are applied in the respective credit decision processes.

-The DB Group actively aims to prevent undue concentration and long tail-risks (large unexpected losses) by ensuring a diversified and marketable credit portfolio, effectively protecting the bank's capital in all market conditions.
-Client, industry, country and product-specific concentrations are actively assessed and managed against the Group's risk appetite.

-The DB Group aims to avoid large directional credit risk on a counterparty and portfolio level by applying stringent underwriting standards combined with a pro-active hedging and distribution model and collateralisation of the Group's hold portfolio where feasible.
+DB Group actively aim to prevent undue concentration and tail-risks (large unexpected losses) by maintaining a diversified credit portfolio.
+Client, industry, country and product-specific concentrations are assessed and managed against risk appetite.
+DB Group maintains underwriting standards aiming to avoid large directional credit risk on a counterparty and portfolio level.